Things to do in Launceston and surrounds – tips from the locals

 We find it difficult to resist a good farmer’s market.

 It’s a great way to eat well, help the local economy, and save money.
-This was a small one in the car park on Cimitiere St in the centre of the city.
+The Saturday morning Harvest Market was a small one in the car park on Cimitiere St in Launceston CBD.

 A tray of food